ThePencilSharpener/Biotech-SKANZ-Frontend/navigation/legal&ethical.md

 <span style="font-size: 1.2em;">- When Google gives priority to paid advertisements and sponsored content, users most liekly see results from companies that pay Google the most, which may not always provide relevant and unbiased information.</span>

-<span style="font-size: 1.2em;">- Example: If a user searches for “best smartphones 2025,” the first few results will likely be paid promotions from brands that bid the highest on Google Ads rather than independent, unbiased reviews.</span>
+<span style="font-size: 1.2em;">- Example: If a user searches for “best smartphones 2025,” the first few results will likely be paid promotions rather than independent reviews.</span>
 <span style="font-size: 1.2em;"><br></span>

 <span style="font-size: 1.2em;"><br></span>
 <span style="font-size: 1.2em;">Consumer Trust and Deceptive Practices</span>

-<span style="font-size: 1.2em;">- Many users assume that the top search results are the most relevant and credible, and Google’s algorithm does not prioritize accuracy or user benefit but rather revenue generation.</span>
+<span style="font-size: 1.2em;">- Google’s algorithm does not prioritize accuracy or user benefit but now leans toward revenue generation.</span>

-<span style="font-size: 1.2em;">- Example: If someone searches for “best healthcare provider near me,” they may be directed to a sponsored clinic that paid for a top spot rather than one with the highest patient ratings or best medical services.</span>
+<span style="font-size: 1.2em;">- Example: If someone searches for “best healthcare provider near me,” they may be directed to a sponsored clinic rather than one with the highest patient ratings or best medical services.</span>
 <span style="font-size: 1.2em;"><br></span>

 <span style="font-size: 1.2em;"><br></span>
 <span style="font-size: 1.2em;">Impact on Small Businesses & Competition</span>

-<span style="font-size: 1.2em;">- Smaller businesses that can’t afford to outbid large corporations for advertising space struggle to gain visibility.
+<span style="font-size: 1.2em;">- Smaller businesses can’t afford to outbid large corporations for advertising.
 This demonstrates Google’s monopoly, as businesses become dependent on Google Ads to compete.</span>

 <span style="font-size: 1.2em;">- Example: A local coffee shop trying to compete with Starbucks may have trouble appearing in search results because Starbucks can pay for priority placement.</span>
 <span style="font-size: 1.2em;"><br></span>